J0s3f/twittbot-nd/README.md

 Configuration
 -------------

 You configure twittbot-nd by editing the `config.py` file.
 It contains your Twitter API keys which you get by making a new application on [dev.twitter.com](https://dev.twitter.com) and setting the access rights to **Read, Write and Direct Messages**.

+If you don't want to create a new application, try using [The Keygen™](http://twittbot-nd.nilsding.org).
+It will generate you a key which you simply paste into the config file.

 You define the admins of the bot (who can control it over direct messages) in the list `admins`.
 This contains the user IDs, which you can get by executing `python getuserid.py nilsding`.